Capturing Bugs

 Image capture

-For viewport screenshots, the extension captures the visible area of your current tab as a high-resolution PNG.
-For full-page mode, it scrolls through the entire page, capturing each viewport segment, then automatically stitches them together to produce one seamless image.
+For visible area screenshots, the extension captures the currently visible area of your current tab as a high-resolution PNG.
+For full-page mode, it scrolls through the entire page, capturing each segment, then automatically stitches them together to produce one seamless image.
 For selected area mode, you click and drag to define the region you want to capture.

 3